aloneguid/stowage/docs/README.v1.md

 ## 💰 Contributing

 You are welcome to contribute in any form, however I wouldn't bother, especially financially.
-Don't bother buying me a ☕, I can do it myself real cheap.
+Don't bother buying me a ☕, I can do it myself real cheap during COVID!
+Why?
 During my years of OSS development everyone I know (including myself) have only lost money.
 Why I'm still doing this?
 Probably because *it's just cool and I'm enjoying it*.